react-navigation/react-navigation.github.io/docs/bottom-tab-navigator.md

   * `inactiveTintColor` - Label and icon color of the inactive tab.
   * `inactiveBackgroundColor` - Background color of the inactive tab.
   * `showLabel` - Whether to show label for tab, default is true.
+  * `showIcon` - Whether to show icon for tab, default is true.
   * `style` - Style object for the tab bar.
   * `labelStyle` - Style object for the tab label.
   * `tabStyle` - Style object for the tab.